How segmented is my network?: Estimator Evaluation

 \section{Estimator Evaluation}

-We evaluate the proposed estimation procedure through Monte Carlo simulations on synthetic networks.
-We begin with the Erdős–Rényi model to establish baseline estimator behavior, then assess robustness under the stochastic block model, which introduces heterogeneous connectivity patterns representative of segmented enterprise networks.
-Finally, we apply the estimator to real-world communication graphs from the Cisco Secure Workload dataset to validate its performance on observed enterprise traffic.
+We evaluate the proposed estimation procedure through Monte Carlo simulations on synthetic networks and via a real-world network dataset.
+We begin with the Erd\H{o}s--R\'enyi model to establish baseline estimator behavior, then assess robustness under the stochastic block model, which introduces heterogeneous connectivity patterns representative of segmented enterprise networks.
+Finally, we apply the estimator to real-world communication graphs from an enterprise networking dataset to validate its performance on observed enterprise traffic.